AWS Partner Network (APN) Blog

 - Data ingestion from multiple sources such as RFID readers, BLE and LoRa gateways, Wi-Fi devices, and GPS.

 - Data analytics, reporting, and unified governance.

-In this post, we’ll walk you through how HCL’s Intelligent Asset Tracking & Management (IATM) solution helps enterprises improve operations efficiency and productivity by providing asset tracking capabilities over multiple technologies.
+In this post, we’ll walk you through how HCLTech’s Intelligent Asset Tracking & Management (IATM) solution helps enterprises improve operations efficiency and productivity by providing asset tracking capabilities over multiple technologies.

 IATM by HCL IoT WoRKS is a solution that aims to digitally transform asset inventory management processes and improve asset visibility through proactive notifications and alerts to the asset manager.
 The plug-and-play design integrates with the existing enterprise systems and harnesses the power of IoT throughout the asset lifecycle.

-HCL Technologies is an AWS Premier Consulting Partner and Managed Service Provider (MSP).
+HCLTech is an AWS Premier Tier Services Partner and Managed Service Provider (MSP).
 HCL IoT WoRKS is a dedicated business unit helping organizations at different adoption levels of IoT solutions with its define, build, and run framework.

 Evolution of IATM